ga4gh-discovery/data-connect/README.md

 - Backend agnostic.
 It is possible to implement the API across a large variety of backend datastores.
 - General purpose.
 Admits use cases that have not yet been thought of.

-## Use cases

-Sample use cases include:

-- Find subjects with HP:0001519 and candidate gene FBN1 (use case of [Matchmaker Exchange](https://www.matchmakerexchange.org/))
-- Find male subjects with HP:0009726 consented for General Research Use (use case of [European Genome-phenome Archive](https://www.ebi.ac.uk/ega/home))
-- Find adult males diagnosed with autism having a harmful mutation in SHANK1 (use case of [Autism Sharing Initiative](http://autismsharinginitiative.org))
-- Find dataset from subject on European data center hosted on Amazon (use case of [Cloud Work Stream](https://github.com/ga4gh/wiki/wiki))

-Full summary of use cases can be found in [USECASES.md](USECASES.md).

 ## Applications

 Various applications can be built on top of GA4GH Search, such as